Ckalia11/emvideo/README.md

 - Clone this repository
 - Install Python and Django
 - At the level where `manage.py` is located, run the command `python manage.py runserver`
+- Visit the localhost of your computer at `127.0.0.1`